Royal descent: Africa

-Asia-Pacific

-Many Asian and Oceanic or Pacifican cultures or civilizations have a veneration for royal descents.
-Many Muslims revere descents from Ali and his father-in-law, Muhammad.
-In India, Pakistan, Bengal (Bangladesh), Southeast Asia, Japan, Korea and China, such lines are sometimes revered, even if there were no special merit attached to it.
-In China, a book of surnames was compiled, and updated most recently under the Ming dynasty.

-Bhutan, Cambodia, Thailand and Japan still maintain their monarchies ruled by royal or imperial dynasties.
-The former maharajas (great kings) of India, Sri Lanka, Bangladesh and Pakistan still exist, and India still recognizes them.
-Tonga has three royal families.
-Hawai'i has gone through three royal dynasties, the Maori of New Zealand had several.
-Rapa Nui recognizes the descendants of the former royal line.

 Proof of royal ancestry

 Royal descent is easier to prove than descent from less historically documented ancestors, since genealogies and public records are typically fuller, better known and preserved in the case of royal descent than in the case of descent from less noted individuals.
 Typically, it is only since the 20th century that family history has been an interest pursued by people outside the upper classes.
 Hence, the continuous lines of descent from royal ancestors are typically much better researched and established than those from other ancestors.
 Until the parish record system introduced in the 16th century, and civil registration in the 19th century, family records are fuller for landowners than for ordinary people.

-Between 1903 and 1911, the Melville Henry Massue produced volumes titled The Blood Royal of Britain - which attempted to name all the then-living descendants of King Edward III of England (1312–1377) - were published.
+Between 1903 and 1911, the genealogist Melville Henry Massue produced volumes titled The Blood Royal of Britain - which attempted to name all the then-living descendants of King Edward III of England (1312–1377) - were published.
 He gave up the exercise after publishing the names of about 40,000 living people, but his own estimate was that the total of those of royal descent who could be proved and named if he completed his work at that time was 100,000 people.
 His work, however, was heavily dependent upon those whose names were readily ascertainable from works of genealogical reference, such as Burke's Peerage and Landed Gentry.

-The English geneticist Professor Stephen Jones estimates that 25% of the British population is descended from the Plantagenets.

-Notably, the phrase "English descent" does not, of course, mean purely English descent: As soon as an immigrant family marries into an indigenous family, it acquires all the ancestors of its indigenous parent, and is therefore no less likely to be able to claim a royal descent than a non-immigrant family.